KBi1/Data_Projects/Adult_Income_EDA/README.md

 ## Overview

-This project explores the Adult Income dataset to understand how different factors relate to income levels.
-The work includes cleaning and grouping the data, preparing consistent categories, and building several visualisations to highlight trends in income across age, gender, education, marital status, and workclass.
+This project examines the Adult Income dataset to understand how different factors relate to income levels.
+The work includes cleaning the raw data, grouping similar categories and creating visualisations that highlight trends across age, gender, education, marital status and workclass.

+The aim is to show how structured preparation and clear visual analysis can produce meaningful insights from a large dataset.

 ---